 - Angkor Temples Private Small-Group Tour

-Contrary to the popular myth that this is where Kalashnikov rifles were readily sold, the Russian Market gets its name from the 1980s when it was first popular with foreigners, most of whom were Russian.
+The Russian Market gets its name from the 1980s when it was first popular with foreigners, most of whom were Russian.
+That's contrary to the popular myth that this is where Kalashnikov rifles were readily sold!
 These days you’ll find expats, locals and tourists from all over the world winding their way through the market’s inner maze.

-The streets immediately surrounding Russian market also house many interesting shops that are worth checking for antiques, silk, or even western food.
+The streets immediately surrounding the Russian market also house many interesting shops that are worth checking for antiques, silk, or even western food.
 Find the market on the corner of streets 440 and 155, south of Mao Tse Toung Boulevard in Boeung Keng Kang.

-The Central Market in Phnom Penh is an architectural stand-out was the work of famous Cambodian architect Vann Molyvann, so it’s worth a look even if you’re not hunting for souvenirs or knick-knacks.
-The art deco inspired, cross-shaped building sits under a golden dome.
+The Central Market in Phnom Penh is an architectural stand-out that was the work of famous Cambodian architect Vann Molyvann.
+It’s worth a look even if you’re not hunting for souvenirs or knick-knacks.
+The art deco-inspired and cross-shaped building sits under a golden dome.